Bias robustness of depth estimators in multivariate settings: Maximum bias for the deepest scatter matrix

-The bounds found using the concentration inequalities of \cite {ChenGaoRen2018} suggest to study the asymptotic maximum bias of the deepest scatter matrix to verify the accuracy of the bounds.
-We will summaryze the steps to get the maximum bias function for the deepest scatter matrix.
-First of all we compute the depth of any matrix under the normal model and the deepest estimator under this distribution, which is given by $\Phi ^{-1}\left( 3/4\right) I.$ We next verify that in case of having a sequence of contaminations in the $\varepsilon $-contamination neighborhood which yields the deepest estimator to have either the largest eigenvalue going to infinity or the smallest one going to $0,$ then the level of contamination $ \varepsilon \geq 1/3,$ which entails that $\varepsilon ^{\ast }\geq 1/3.$ Next, we calculate the depth of any matrix in $\mathcal{E}$ defined in (\ref {definitepositive}) under point mass contaminations located along the direction given by a vector $\mathbf{e\in \mathbb{R} }^{p}$.
-Moreover we consider the set of the matrices whose eigenvector associated with the largest eigenvalue coincides with the vector $\mathbf{e}$ , which yields a more specific formula rather than the general one for any matrix given in the previous step.
+We will summarize the steps to get the maximum bias function for the deepest scatter matrix.
+First of all we compute the depth of any matrix under the normal model and the deepest estimator under this distribution, which is given by $\left(\Phi ^{-1}\left( 3/4\right)\right)^2 I$.
+We next verify that in case of having a sequence of contaminations in the $\varepsilon $-contamination neighborhood which yields the deepest estimator to have either the largest eigenvalue going to infinity or the smallest one going to $0,$ then the level of contamination $ \varepsilon \geq 1/3,$ which entails that $\varepsilon ^{\ast }\geq 1/3.$ Next, we calculate the depth of any matrix in $\mathcal{E}$ under point mass contaminations located along the direction given by a vector $\mathbf{e\in \mathbb{R}}^{p}$.
+Moreover we consider the set of the matrices whose eigenvector associated with the largest eigenvalue coincides with the vector $\mathbf{e}$, which yields a more specific formula rather than the general one for any matrix given in the previous step.
 Then, in this class, we calculate a deepest scatter matrix (since uniqueness cannot be suspected at all) in which the largest and smallest eigenvalues attainable for point mass contaminations coincide with those of the bounds found in the concentration inequalities.
 On the one hand we show that in case of having a sequence of matrices such that the maximum eigenvalue tends to infinity its depth could only converge to a value less than or equal to $\min \left( \varepsilon ,1-\varepsilon \right) .$ On the other hand, we prove that the deepest estimator in the case of using point mass contaminations is less than or equal to $\left( 1-\varepsilon \right) /2$.
 Therefore we can conclude that if we have a level of contamination $\varepsilon $ such that the deepest estimator has smallest and largest eigenvalues bounded above and below for any contamination, the level of contamination must be less than or equal to $ 1/3$ and we get that the breakdown $\varepsilon ^{\ast }=1/3,$ which coincides with that of Tukey's median.
 The reminiscence of Tukey's median is even emphasized since we can use a similar reasoning to that of \cite {ChenTyler2002} to get a bound for the asymptotic maximum bias curve.